Skip to main content

 • Beneficiary: Name

-Travel Rule request result: Fail, due to the missing of Originator's National ID and Beneficiary's Date of Birth.
+Travel Rule request result: Probably Fail, due to the missing of Originator's National ID and Beneficiary's Date of Birth.

 Best Practice Recommendations